Why a PhD with the RVC?

 Science Without Borders Programme (SWB)

 This Brazilian Government scholarship programme aims to send 100,000 Brazilian students on university courses, including full PhDs and PhD sandwich courses, in areas including science, technology and mathematics at top universities around the world.
 Over four years, starting in September 2012 the UK will welcome up to 10,000 Brazilian students.
-The RVC is proud to be part of SWB UK.
+The RVC is proud to be part of SWB UK and offers both sandwich PhD and full 3 year Phds.
 Click Science without Borders for more information and how to apply.

 Fully Funded Studentships